-Unit Title Outline of Coverage The core value of this unit is belonging.
+Unit Title Outline of Coverage

+The core value of this unit is belonging.
 It focuses on the rules of our class, school and community and how a positive learning environment creates success for all.
+Lesson coverage includes:

+• behaviour;

+• kindness;

-Lesson coverage includes: behaviour; kindness; TEAM (Together good choices; Everyone · bullying and teasing.
-Achieves More) This unit is inspired by the idea that being comfortable and confident with yourself can support positive mental health and wellbeing.
+TEAM (Together good choices;

+Everyone Achieves More) bullying and teasing.

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX This unit is inspired by the idea that being comfortable and confident with yourself can support positive mental health and wellbeing.
 We explore our positive qualities and our individuality.
 We discuss the different feelings people experience and consider strategies for managing uncomfortable emotions.

+Be Yourself

-Be Yourself This unit focuses on how we can nurture and develop positive and healthy relationships with the very important people in our lives.
+This unit focuses on how we can nurture and develop positive and healthy relationships with the very important people in our lives.
 We will explore who these special people may be and how they can be different for everyone.
 We will develop strategies for resolving issues as they arise and getting help when we need it.

+VIPs

-VIPs In this unit, we will explore how to use the Internet safely and responsibly.
+In this unit, we will explore how to use the Internet safely and responsibly.
 We consider the many ways the Internet helps us and the importance of balancing our online and offline activities in a healthy way.
 We will consider risks that we may face on the Internet and how to manage these as well as the fact that not everything we see on the Internet is true.

 Digital Wellbeing

-KS1 Relationships

-- R1. to communicate their feelings to others, to recognise how others show feelings and how to respond - R2. to recognise that their behaviour can affect other people - R3. the difference between secrets and nice surprises (that everyone will find out about eventually) and the importance of not keeping any secret that makes them feel uncomfortable, anxious or afraid - R4. to recognise what is fair and unfair, kind and unkind, what is right and wrong - R5. to share their opinions on things that matter to them and explain their views through discussions with one other person and the whole class - R6. to listen to other people and play and work cooperatively (including strategies to resolve simple arguments through negotiation) - R7. to offer constructive support and feedback to others - R8. to identify and respect the differences and similarities between people
+KS1 Relationships R1. to communicate their feelings to others, to recognise how others show feelings and how to respond R2. to recognise that their behaviour can affect other people R3. the difference between secrets and nice surprises (that everyone will find out about eventually) and the importance of not keeping any secret that makes them feel uncomfortable, anxious or afraid R4. to recognise what is fair and unfair, kind and unkind, what is right and wrong R5. to share their opinions on things that matter to them and explain their views through discussions with one other person and the whole class R6. to listen to other people and play and work cooperatively (including strategies to resolve simple arguments through negotiation) P7 to offer constructive support and feedbook to others

+R7. to offer constructive support and feedback to others

+R8. to identify and respect the differences and similarities between people

-- R9. to identify their special people (family, friends, carers), what makes them special and how special people should care for one another - R10. to judge what kind of physical contact is acceptable, comfortable, unacceptable and uncomfortable and how to respond (including who to tell and how to tell them) - R11. that people's bodies and feelings can be hurt (including what makes them feel comfortable and uncomfortable) - R12. to recognise when people are being unkind either to them or others, how to respond, who to tell and what to say - R13. to recognise different types of teasing and bullying, to understand that these are wrong and unacceptable - R14. strategies to resist teasing or bullying, if they experience or witness it, whom to go to and how to get help
+R9. to identify their special people (family, friends, carers), what makes them special and how special people should care for one another

+R10. to judge what kind of physical contact is acceptable, comfortable, unacceptable and uncomfortable and how to respond (including who to tell and how to tell them)

+R11. that people's bodies and feelings can be hurt (including what makes them feel comfortable and uncomfortable)

+R12. to recognise when people are being unkind either to them or others, how to respond, who to tell and what to say

+R13. to recognise different types of teasing and bullying, to understand that these are wrong and unacceptable

+R14. strategies to resist teasing or bullying, if they experience or witness it, whom to go to and how to get help